 - Authorisation for Secondary Applications relating to all DIRs

-The forms to advise the OGTR of any changes to Primary, Secondary Contacts or Authorised persons are available on the Accredited organisation responsibilities page of the OGTR website.
+The form to advise the OGTR of any changes to Primary, Secondary Contacts or Authorised persons is available by clicking this Form link.

 Specific examples of amendments that would require a new RoA include:

 - Changes to person(s) considered appropriate to undertake the dealings, if not defined by a class of person;

 - Changes to the class of persons, if defined by class;